smontanaro/polly/README.md

 * exit           - quit the program

+* quit           - quit the program

+* good dictfile  - declare the words in dictfile to be "good" when executing the dict command.

 * help or ?      - print this help

+* option         - display all current options

+* option name value - set option "name" to value

 * password [n]   - generate n passwords (default 1)